 Creating a Welcoming Environment

 - Ensure that all students and faculty feel valued and respected in every Pratt classroom and studio.
-Faculty and staff will learn strategies for working with students from diverse backgrounds; curriculum and pedagogy will be developed with inclusivity in mind; best practices for classroom behavior will guide students and faculty alike

 Recruiting and Retaining a Diverse Student Body